sadponyguerillaboy/everymac-scraper/README.md

 __Notes:__

 The only item that is not currently added to the database is the eMate 300.
-Its specs page is differently formated from everything else and incompatible with the scrapers algorithm.
+Its specs page is differently formated from everything else on the site and incompatible with the scrapers algorithm.